zwbetz-gh/zwbetz/content/blog/discreet-drafts-in-hugo/index.md

 ## Closing Thoughts

-The `draft` front matter param is arbitrary in this case.
-You could have picked a new param, like `preview`, and maybe even saved yourself some trouble.
-(I'm looking at you, RSS feed).
+The `draft` front matter param is personal preference in this case.
+You could have created a new param, like `preview`.
+I chose to use `draft` since its meaning is clear.

 With this setup, the drafts are still public, in the sense that anyone with the right URL can read them.
 The idea is that you _don't advertise_ the drafts list, and only share it as needed.

 You could take it further and sprinkle a little JavaScript to add password-protection.
 But if someone really wants to read it, they will open DevTools and tinker their way in.

 Another potential solution for this problem is to deploy your draft posts to a different environment.
-Platforms like Netlify give you this option, as you can specify different build configuration per environment.
+Platforms like Netlify allow this, letting you can specify different build configuration per environment.

 Anyways, I hope this was helpful.
 If only I would spend more time writing, and less time tweaking.
 Alas, ha.